mystic-devloper/MPA-Mystic-Precision-Arm/README.md

     cd MPA-Mystic-Precision-Arm
     ```
 2.  **Build the library:**
-    Building library is very simple,
+    Building library is very simple!
+First, configure `makefile` as per you need (i.e. choosing correct architecture, etc) and then run,
     ```bash
     make
     ```